simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 ### Industry Regulations and Standards

 The government and industry need to continue working together to establish **regulations and standards** for the development and deployment of voice assistants.
 This will ensure that users' **privacy** and **security** are adequately protected while receiving the required services.
-The regulations should require voice assistant providers to obtain **explicit consent** from users before collecting any data and ensure that the data is not shared with third parties without the user's consent.
-Additionally, the regulations should require providers to provide users with the option to **delete their data** and give them **control** over the data collected.
+The regulations should require voice assistant providers to obtain **explicit consent** from users before collecting any data and ensure that the data isn't shared with third parties without the user's consent.
+Also, the regulations should require providers to provide users with the option to **delete their data** and give them **control** over the data collected.

 ### Advances in Privacy-Enhancing Technologies